jonc/osboids/README.md

-INonSharedRegion Module -  ability to control flocks of prims within an OpenSim scene
+INonSharedRegion Module -  ability to control flocks of prims within an OpenSim scene.

+***This module is currently broken, removing prims from the scene on disable does not work****

 To build from source